-"I'm terrified I will lose control and if I don't, the transformation is indescribably painful.
-I'm afraid you will regret it when you realize what it is really like to be a vampire.
+"I'm terrified I'll lose control and if I don't, the transformation is indescribably painful.
+I'm afraid you'll regret it when you realize what it's really like to be a vampire.
 The bloodlust is a constant torment.
-To be with me, Bella, you have to give up so much—Renee, Charlie, your friends, the ability to have children, sleep, the sun… The list goes on and on.
+To be with me, you have to give up so much—Renee, Charlie, your friends, the ability to have children, sleep, the sun… The list goes on and on.
 You will be frozen forever at eighteen.
-You will always be a child in the eyes of the world.
+You'll always be a child in the eyes of the world.
 Eternity is longer than you could possibly imagine…"

 I stopped and truly thought about what Edward was telling me.
-It would be painful, but I knew in my heart it would be worth it, if he wanted me.
+It'd be painful, but I knew in my heart it would be worth it, if he wanted me.

 "Edward?
 All those things aside, do you want me to be like you?"
 He stiffened with shock, his gaze jerking upward and connecting with my unwavering stare.
 "Do you want me…forever?"
 I whispered.

 Edward stopped my words with his mouth, his cool hands cradling my cheeks as his lips moved sensuously over mine.
 I groaned and pushed closer to him, my hands winding through his hair and my lips softening under the demanding pressure of his.
-He hissed slightly and his mouth opened under mine, and his tongue brushed against the fullness of my bottom lip.
+He hissed slightly and his mouth opened.
+His tongue brushed against the fullness of my bottom lip.

 I grinned.
 "Good devour or bad devour?"

-He loomed over me and I leaned back, resting on my elbows, panting slightly.
+He loomed over me and I leaned back on the bed, resting on my elbows, panting slightly.

 His breath sawed out of his chest roughly.
 This was a side of Edward I had never seen before.